Affiliate links on Android Authority may earn us a commission. Learn more.

 - Sync your Bluetooth headphones with the Remote Play app device.

-For this to work, the device with the Remote Play app installed and your console must be on the same network.
-You’re basically using the device with the app installed as a surrogate, so bear that in mind too.
-Your headphone’s mic won’t work using this method, but you can use the mic on your phone or other device, if present.
-Finally, some games do not support remote play, and some devices may not do well supporting remote play, even if you get the app installed and working.
+For this to work, the device with the Remote Play app installed must be on the same Wi-Fi network as your console.
+Your headphone’s mic won’t work using this method, but you can use the mic on your device.
+Finally, some games do not support remote play.
+You may also experience poor connection stability when streaming audio over Remote Play if your Wi-Fi is slow or highly trafficked.

 Yes, if you have a wired headset, you can plug it into the 3.5mm jack on the controller to use it with your PS4, PS4 Pro, or PS5.
 In our experience, most wired USB headsets will also work, even if not officially licensed by Sony for the PlayStation.

 Yes.
 Latency may still occur when using non-sanctioned Bluetooth headphones and an adapter with your PlayStation 4, PlayStation 4 Pro, or PlayStation 5.
-It’s always best to stick to wired headphones if you want to ensure the best accuracy possible.
+It’s always best to stick to wired headphones to ensure the best accuracy possible.